-A girl in love with car toys is already breaking stereotypes, but she is also the one taking seemingly insignificant objects and producing something much bigger: images of beauty which people can relate to.
-Toy cars, toy trucks, and even toy scooters travel with Kim to some grandiose places that become backdrops for photographs which take us on the retro journey – to childhood.
+A girl in love with car toys is already breaking stereotypes, but she is also the one taking seemingly insignificant objects and producing something much bigger: images of beauty that people can relate to.
+Toy cars, toy trucks, and even toy scooters travel with Kim to some grandiose places that become backdrops for photographs that take us on the retro journey – to childhood.

 Do you have a driving license?

 As somebody who moved from Switzerland to England, how did left-hand/ride-hand side of street driving affect your sense of orientating in London or at home?

 Like everything, you got to adapt yourself.
 I still travel back and forth a lot, and still, always go to the wrong side of the car whenever I’m in the UK, that will never change.

 Vintage love for Vespa and Beetle